Connect to a Remote Integration Services Server (SSIS Service)

 If you are working in a local Windows account on a client computer, you can connect to the Integration Services service on a remote computer only if a local account that has the same name and password and the appropriate rights exists on the remote computer.

-SQL Server Integration Services does not support the delegation of credentials, sometimes referred to as a double hop.
-In this scenario, you are working on a client computer, Integration Services is installed on a second computer, and SQL Server is installed on a third computer.
-Although SQL Server Management Studio successfully passes your credentials from the client computer to the second computer on which Integration Services is running, Integration Services cannot delegate your credentials from the second computer to the third computer on which SQL Server is running.
+By default the SQL Server Integration Services service does not support the delegation of credentials, or what is sometimes referred to as a double hop.
+In this scenario, you are working on a client computer, the Integration Services service is running on a second computer, and SQL Server is running on a third computer.
+First, SQL Server Management Studio successfully passes your credentials from the client computer to the second computer on which the Integration Services service is running.
+Then, however, the Integration Services service cannot delegate your credentials from the second computer to the third computer on which SQL Server is running.